alessandrocuda/noise_generator/README.md

 linear congruential generators that will eventually repeat itself, with a period.

-That's why we need a better pseudo-random numbers generator: the white noise generator will use better way to generate a random number randqd.c: the "Quick and Dirty" Generators, described in  "Numerical Recipes in C" Second Edition at page 284, relies on 32-bit arithmetic.
+That's why we need a better pseudo-random numbers generator.
+The white noise generator will use `randqd.c` a better way to generate a random number.
+It will use the "Quick and Dirty" Generators, described in "Numerical Recipes in C" Second Edition at page 284, relies on 32-bit arithmetic.

 Currently under development at repo: [randqd](https://github.com/alessandrocuda/randqd)